Abnormal faeces in dogs and cats

 Colour

-In a healthy animal, faeces should be chocolate brown, although colour can range from deep brown to tan, with small variations occurring as a result of diet, hydration and food colourings.
+In a healthy animal, faeces should be chocolate brown, although colour can range from deep brown to tan, with normal variations occurring because of different ingredients in the diet.
 For example, diets high in fibre will often produce a lighter-coloured stool.

 If abnormal colours persist for more than two stools, consult the veterinarian.
 Abnormal stool colours include: